downToHell/compiler_project/ReadMe.md

 - The short-hand syntax for functions inserts an implicit return right after the `=`-sign and parses anything but top-level blocks.
 So `fun square(x: Int): Int = { return x * x }` would be considered illegal and hence would not compile

 **Returns**
-- Return has been implemented as such that on a missing return expression at the end of a block it is automatically inserted by the parser at compile-time
+- return has been implemented as such that on a missing return expression at the end of a block it is automatically inserted by the parser at compile-time
-- Return from top-level code is not allowed, so `var x = 3; return` would not compile
+- return from top-level code is not allowed, so `var x = 3; return` would not compile
-- There is a `unit`-Literal in the language eventhough it was dropped mid-course and it can be returned i.e. `return unit` works
+- there is a `unit`-Literal in the language eventhough it was dropped mid-course and it can be returned i.e. `return unit` works

 **Globals**
-- Accessing globals from a function is undefined behaviour: `var x = 3; fun print_x(): Unit { print_int(x) }`
+- accessing globals from a function is undefined behaviour: `var x = 3; fun print_x(): Unit { print_int(x) }`

 **Pointers**
-- Combinations of unary-`*` and `&` are not allowed, so this `&*p` cannot be used.
+- combinations of unary-`*` and `&` are not allowed, so this `&*p` cannot be used.
 The only legal semantic unit to follow an `&` is an identifier
-- Assigning function values is allowed.
+- assigning function values is allowed.
 Example:
 ```kotlin
 fun foo(): Int {
     return 3;